 The internal workings of custom software development are complex and most of the time overwhelmed by different activities.
 There are always lots of people involved, and they hold different positions and roles.

 To dig deeper into the process of software development, we will examine one of HQSoftware’s projects.
 But first, we will describe the stages of this process and the roles of involved people.

 Software Development Lifecycle

 Software development is a gradual process of building a particular solution that will serve a client’s purpose.
 The following are the steps of a process’ lifecycle after the customer has contacted the vendor with their idea:

 - Planning.
-Proper planning of software features and requirement analysis are crucial for the whole project.
+Proper planning of software features and requirement analysis for a new project or software reengineering initiative are crucial for the whole project.
 This phase is the main focus of a project manager because he is responsible for the project’s success.

 - Design.
 UX/UI designer and System Architecture Engineer take their part here.
 The engineer decides on how the solution will be developed in terms of its behavior and structure.
 The designer elaborates on the look of the solution, examines the behavioral patterns of users, and builds a software interface that users will understand.

 - Development.
 Developers perform iterative software development following one of the popular approaches.
 HQSoftware mostly adopts Agile.